Shearwater1978/ibkr/README.md

 6. Select fields below:
   - Dividiend
   - Payment in Lieu of Dividends
-7. In section "Section Configurations" set swithes in the positions:
+7. In section "Section Configurations" set switches in the positions:
   - Profit and Loss: "MTM and Realized P/L"
   - Breakout Positions into Long and Short? - No
   - Combine by Underlying (MTD/YTD only)? - No